-Often, news publications and outlets share stories and use each other’s sources to produce their own telling of a story, so one positive article, if it makes a large footprint via social media, can turn into multiple positive articles.
-Ultimately, the further a story spreads, the more weight it carries, and the more weight it carries, the more your potential VCs will take notice.
+Often, news publications and outlets share stories and use each other’s sources to produce their own stories.
+For this reason, one positive article can turn into multiple positive articles.
+Ultimately, the further a story spreads, the more weight it carries.
+The more weight it carries, the more your potential VCs will take notice.

 Takeaway – Do not rely on journalists to spread the news.
 Use marketing and social media strategy to emphasize these efforts and take your promotion efforts to the next level.

 Public relations and raising capital are integrally related.
 One will always influence the other.
-Better investing creates more media buzz and gets more journalists taking your business seriously, whilst positive press will create more interest among venture capital firms.
-We recommend creating a great press release, including a narrative and effective business plan and trying to drum up interest among journalists who specialize in your industry sector.
+Better investing creates more media buzz and gets more journalists taking your business seriously.
+Positive press will create more interest among venture capital firm.
+In order to generate this positive press, we recommend creating a great press release, including a narrative and an effective business plan.
+We are trying to drum up interest among journalists who specialize in your industry sector.
 Once they’re on board with what you’re trying to do, the venture capital firms will soon follow suit.

-And remember, PR and raising funds isn’t a one-off task at the start of your business.
+And remember, PR and raising funds aren’t one-off tasks at the start of your business.
 This is a long race and you need to keep everyone interested throughout your company’s lifespan.